-The maximum number of hours most employees can be required to work in a day is eight hours or the number of hours an employer has established as the employee’s regular work day, if it is longer than eight hours.
+The maximum number of hours most employees can be required or allowed to work in a day is eight hours or the number of hours an employer has established as the employee’s regular work day, if it is longer than eight hours.

 The maximum number of hours most employees can be required or allowed to work in a week is 48 hours.

-If 30 days elapse from the date the application was served and the employer has not been notified that the application has been refused, the employer may:
+If 30 days pass from the date the application was served on the Director of Employment Standards and the employer has not been notified that the application has been refused, the employer may:

-Your employees are entitled to a certain number of hours free from having to do work.
+Employees are entitled to a certain number of hours free from having to do work.
 These times include:

-Time spent by an employee in training that is required by the employer or by law is considered to be working time.
+Time spent by an existing employee in training that is required by the employer or by law is considered to be working time.
 An example would be training that is a condition to continued employment in a position.

 Questions?
 Call the Employment Standards Call Centre at 1-800-531-5551